migraine-sudo/pwnlib/README-en.md

 The program is still under development and currently contains two modes, Half_Auto_Mod and Auto_Mod.

--The former requires the user to fill in the corresponding input for the menu, and after the complete menu function is over, enter finish to help the program determine the end of a cycle, and then enter quit to complete the entire program.
+- The former requires the user to fill in the corresponding input for the menu, and after the complete menu function is over, enter finish to help the program determine the end of a cycle, and then enter quit to complete the entire program.

--The latter is the automatic completion of program analysis and script generation.
+- The latter is the automatic completion of program analysis and script generation.
 It is due to the binary file.
 The accuracy varies from question to question.
 Below is a demonstration of the usage of these two modes and a simple tutorial.

 Run screenshot